iivanoo/covid-apps-observer/data/data_us/reports/resources/com.joinzoe.covid_zoe___2.4.0/report.md

 > Always worked well up until I wanted to enter first vaccination.
 App will not accept data do am then unable to enter symptoms or lack of them 🤷<br> :date: __2021-03-22 21:26:24__

-> April 2021 update : reminder still not working.
-April 2020:Needs a reminder notification to ensure we fill it in daily.
-Also I'm surprised not more background questions about health status, vitamins, lifestyle, family unit etc. Seems an ideal opportunity and anyone happy to take part is probably happy to spend the time (during lock down, we've got time!).<br> :date: __2021-03-21 08:42:21__

-> Stop sending notifications telling me to report today when I already have<br> :date: __2021-03-20 11:49:52__

-> Needs to be able to say the same as yesterday.<br> :date: __2021-03-19 11:42:59__

-> With increasing numbers of people taking the antibody test, wouldn't the results of that be a very useful factor to take into account?<br> :date: __2021-03-15 11:08:10__

 #### 2-star reviews